Small Business & Community Economic Development Clinic

 Legal Services Provided:

-- Drafting Articles of Incorporation
+- Drafting or reviewing Articles of Incorporation

 - Creating Limited Liability Companies